JKhawaja/concurrency/Outline.md

 - *Obstruction Freedom* (least strict)
     + Non-blocking progress guarantee.
 At any point in time, a single thread is guaranteed to make progress if other threads are suspended.
 Partially completed operations must be abortable.
-    + Should threads have only completion points, or should they be allowed to have "abort" points as well.
-And does a dependency need to "retry" (perhaps with an exponential backoff) before a dependent is allowed to move ahead?
-    + Should aborts be "passed up" like completions are?
-In which, case if a node has a dependency reply with an abort, then it too must abort and pass the abort up the chain?
-    + Three signal classes: complete, aborted, abort-retry
 - *Lock Freedom*
     + Per-object progress guarantees.
 It is guaranteed that some operation will always complete successfully in a finite number of steps.
 - *Wait Freedom* (most strict)